 Why your facility can be inspected

-An environmental officer (EO) is a provincial officer who has the legal authority to enter your facility at any time to ensure compliance with Ontario’s environmental laws.
+Environmental compliance officers and water compliance officers are provincial officers who have the legal authority to enter your facility at any time to ensure compliance with Ontario’s environmental laws.

-There are several reasons why an environmental officer may visit your facility:
+There are several reasons why an officer may visit your facility:

-• to evaluate compliance with environmental laws or the conditions of an environmental approval
+• to evaluate compliance with environmental laws or the conditions of a permission

 • to conduct a routine site inspection